 The Future of the Port

-The Port of San Diego has been conducting an Integrated Planning initiative that is often referred to as “the future of the Port.”
-The Port is in the final, policy-development phase of the projected multi-year, five-phase planning process, which culminates with an update to the Port Master Plan.
+The Port of San Diego has been conducting a comprehensive and inclusive Integrated Planning initiative that spans 6,000 acres of water and land and is often referred to as “the future of the Port.”
+This blueprint for baywide development will create certainty for developers and community members by codifying a vision for how future projects will fulfill public goals.
+The Port continues to make progress on the five-phase planning process, which culminates with an update to the Port Master Plan.
 An updated Master Plan supports the Port's mission: to develop the bay "for multiple purposes uses for the benefit of the people."
 (Port Act.)
-The current work entails drafting the policy document, along with additional public outreach at every step of the way.

-This agency-wide initiative will guide the future of approximately 6,000 acres of land and water within Port of San Diego jurisdiction along the San Diego Bay waterfront.
-Launched in 2013 by then-Chair Ann Moore, Integrated Planning will ensure a holistic, thoughtful, and balanced approach to future land and water uses for generations to come.
+Launched in 2013 by then-Chair Ann Moore, Integrated Planning will ensure a holistic, thoughtful, and balanced approach to future water and land uses for generations to come.

 Recent awards for this initiative include: